1. Academic Validation

 Abstract

 Fasciculin II, a potential inhibitor of acetylcholinesterase (AChE), was tested on two types of Aplysia cholinergic receptors: H type, opening Cl- channels; and D type, opening cationic channels.
 Evoked postsynaptic inhibitory responses and responses to ionophoretic application of acetylcholine (ACh) or carbachol onto H-type receptors were potentiated in the presence of fasciculin II at 10(-9) M, whereas the same concentration of this drug was without effect on the evoked postsynaptic excitatory responses or on the application of ACh or carbachol on D-type receptors.
-The observed effects of fasciculin II were identical to those obtained with other inhibitors of AChE on the same preparation.
-The facilitatory effect on the carbachol response in H-type cells indicates that fasciculin II, as other AChE inhibitors, does not act on H-type synapses solely by blocking the hydrolysis of ACh.
+The observed effects of fasciculin II were identical to those obtained with Other inhibitors of AChE on the same preparation.
+The facilitatory effect on the carbachol response in H-type cells indicates that fasciculin II, as Other AChE inhibitors, does not act on H-type synapses solely by blocking the hydrolysis of ACh.
 We concluded that fasciculin II was a good inhibitor of acetylcholinesterase on neuronal preparations in vivo.
 The results are further discussed as a new element in favor of a previously proposed hypothesis of a molecular interaction between AChE and ACh H-type receptors.

 Figures